-1.2 Irrigated lowlands
+1.1 Irrigated lowlands

-The 79 million ha of irrigated lowlands provide 75% of the world's rice production (Maclean et al 2002; Fig. 1.1).
-At the turn of the Millennium, country-average irrigated rice yields in Asia ranged from 3 to 9 t ha-1, with an overall average of about 5 t ha-1 (Maclean et al 2002).
+The 79 million ha of irrigated lowlands provide 75% of the world's rice production (Maclean et al., 2002; Figure 1.2).
+At the turn of the Millennium, country-average irrigated rice yields in Asia ranged from 3 to 9 t ha-1, with an overall average of about 5 t ha-1 (Maclean et al., 2002).
 Irrigated rice is mostly grown with supplementary irrigation in the wet season, and is entirely reliant on irrigation in the dry season.
-Significant areas of rice are grown in rotation with a range of other crops, such as the 15-20 million ha of rice-wheat systems (Timsina and Connor 2001, Dawe et al 2004).
-Irrigation systems vary widely, and include
+Significant areas of rice are grown in rotation with a range of other crops, such as the 15-20 million ha of rice-wheat systems (Timsina and Connor, 2001; Dawe et al., 2004).
+Irrigation systems vary widely, and include:

-- Individual pump irrigation from shallow tubewells (down to about 15-m depth). - Small- to medium-scale community-based pump irrigation from deep wells (down to 200-300-m depth). - Small- to medium-scale community-based surface irrigation where water is diverted from ponds or reservoirs (for example, the tank system in southern India and Sri Lanka). - Small- to medium-scale community-based surface irrigation where water is directly diverted from a river (run-off-the-river irrigation). - Large-scale surface irrigation where water is diverted from reservoirs or lakes. - Conjunctive groundwater-surface-water irrigation schemes (can be small to large scale).
+- Individual pump irrigation from shallow tubewells (down to about 15 m depth) - Small to medium scale community-based pump irrigation from deep wells (down to 200-300 m depth), - Small to medium scale community-based surface irrigation where water is diverted from ponds or reservoirs (for example the tank system in South India and Sri Lanka) - Small to medium scale community-based surface irrigation where water is directly diverted from a river (run-of-the-river irrigation) - Large-scale surface irrigation where water is diverted from reservoirs or lakes. - Conjunctive groundwater-surface water irrigation schemes (can be small to large scale)